pedroch104/cleaning_data/CodeBook.md

 ###Subject
 The variable correspond to the code of the subjects that have participated in this study.
 We have 30 different subjects each one enumerated 1 to 30.
-* List of integers 1-30
+* List of integers: 1-30

 ###Activity
 The variable correspond to the activity that our subjects were experimenting in the moment of each measurement.
 This variable is a factor of 6 distinct values.